angus-ai/angus-doc/services/facerecognition/facerecognition.rst

 This service spots for a specified set of people in images or videos.

-To be able to recognize people, this service needs to be first provided with a few pictures of each person face.
+To be able to recognize people, this service needs to be first provided with a few pictures of each person's face.

 How to prepare face samples?
 ----------------------------